chapel-lang/governance/GOVERNANCE.md

 The second type of vote is a vote of the TSC, which is formal, binding, and documented in `CHARTER.md`.
-In practice, these votes are taken sparingly for matters that involve the project governance or in cases where consensus cannot be reached through other means.
+In practice, these votes are expected to be taken sparingly and reserved for matters that involve the project governance or in cases where consensus cannot be reached through other means.

 For non-trivial decisions in language design, library APIs, or code architecture, the project or subteam often forms an ad hoc subteam